Endless077/Potholes/README.md

 For support, email antonio.garofalo12@studenti.unina.it or luca.bianco4@studenti.unina.it.

-## ✔️ Used By
+## 💼 Used By

 This project is used by the following companies:

-- No Company using thsi software...PepeLaugh.
+- No Company using this software...PepeLaugh.

+## ✔️ Vote

+This project was rated: 27/30